 SWITZERLAND QUICK FACTS

-Safety: Widely regarded as one of the safest countries in the world, Switzerland’s geopolitical position doesn’t put it at risk of terror and its high standard of living means crime is low and equality is high.
+- Safety: Widely regarded as one of the safest countries in the world, Switzerland’s geopolitical position doesn’t put it at risk of terror and its high standard of living means crime is low and equality is high.
 Switzerland has only a small force of plain-clothes federal police.
 Most policing is managed by the cantons, which have uniformed forces operating in conjunction with municipal police.
 You must carry your passport on you at all times.
 If you're a victim of theft, go to the nearest station to get a report filled out (you'll need it for your insurance).
 We would suggest checking out either SafetyWing or World Nomads, for travel insurance as they have the best coverage for active travellers.

 Search for flights to